 Established Plants Need Deeper, Less Frequent Watering

 After two to four weeks in the ground, most plants become established.
-Their roots have spread into the surrounding soil, and they are no longer dependent on surface moisture to survive.
+Their roots have spread into the surrounding soil, and they no longer depend on surface moisture to survive.

-At this point, the goal shifts completely.
+At this point, the goal shifts.
 Instead of keeping the surface moist, you want to water deeply and less often.
 This means giving the soil a thorough soaking that penetrates six to eight inches down, then letting the top inch or two dry out before watering again.

 Deep watering encourages roots to follow the moisture downward.
 Shallow, frequent watering does the opposite — it keeps roots near the surface, where they are vulnerable to heat and drought.
 Water two to three times per week at this stage, deeply each time, and you will build stronger, more resilient plants.